 Tai Ji Quan: Moving for Better Balance is a set of eight coordinated movements, practices in slow, flowing motion.
 These movements help older adults gain good body alignment, improve their balance, and reduce the likelihood of falling.
 Research shows the people who complete the program are half as likely to fall and are less fearful of falling.

 If you are an older adult, able to walk, canes and walkers are OK, and are interested in improving balance, flexibility, and strength, please join us in improving your balance while practicing the relaxing, fun art of Tai Ji Quan!
-For more information contact Stacey at the YMCA!
+For more information or when the next classes will be held, contact Stacey at the YMCA!

 Come and see how easy it can be to make a healthy and delicious meal with chefs from local restaurants and delis.
 Participants will help prepare and sample the food and will go home with recipes.
 If you have questions, call Stacey at 218-739-4489 ext.
 205 or email her at email@example.com.

 May 11 will be hosted by Union Pizza